Brethren, I do not regard myself as having laid hold of it yet; but this is my one aim:

 By that favor [by grace], indeed, you have been saved through the faith; and this not from you; it is God's gift

-[a gift of God] … (Ephesians 2.8 Diaglott [NASB])
+[a gift of God] … (Ephesians 2:8 Diaglott [NASB])

-Most translations, not all, leave out the article the and simply state through faith .
-It seems that many, if not most,
+Most translations leave out the article the and simply state through faith ; however, some manuscripts insert the.

-commentators do not see the faith as part of the gift of God.
+the gift of God.
 They see grace alone as the free gift and faith as the channel through which grace flows.
 In other

 words, man must still muster up faith on his own in order to believe.
-Under the New Covenant, which solely relies
+Under the new covenant, which solely relies

 on God and not on man, this cannot be correct.
 Grace through the faith of Christ is the full gift.
 It is His grace and

 His faith that saves.
 Any other way and man has to do something, that is, a work, to be saved and consequently

 man has a boast in himself.
 This is not the gospel.
 Fortunately, there are other verses that support that His faith

 Consider Paul's testimony.
 Take note that, for Paul's conversion, the faith came from Christ: He filled me with the

-faith and love that come from Christ Jesus [which is in Christ Jesus] (1 Timothy 1.14 NLT [ASV, BBE, Darby, DRB,
+faith and love that come from Christ Jesus [which is in Christ Jesus] (1 Timothy 1:14 NLT [ASV, BBE, Darby, DRB,

 JUB, KJV, Murdock, NASB, Webster, WNT]).
 The faith was in Christ.
 By the way, this is not the same thing as saying:

-I have faith in Christ."
-It is faith which is in Christ, meaning Jesus is the source of faith called the faith.
+I have faith in Christ.
+It is faith that comes from Him, meaning Jesus is the source of faith called the faith.